leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

   - `?`: matches 1 character.
   - `[abc]`: matches a, b, _or_ c.
   - `**`: matches nested directories (e.g. `a/**/z` matches `a/z`, `a/b/z`, `a/b/c/z`).
+- Combining branches together is called **merging**.
+Git can automatically merge the changes on different branches together.
+There are 2 main types of merges in Git: a **regular merge** and a **fast-forward merge**.
+A **fast-forward merge** will move the currently checked out branch *forward* until it points to the same commit that the other branch is pointing to.
+- When a merge fails, we have a **merge conflict**.
+Git will pause mid-merge telling you that there is a conflict and will tell you in what file or files the conflict occurred.
+To resolve the conflict in a file, you need to:
+  - Locate and remove all lines with merge conflict indicators.
+  - Determine what to keep.
+  - Save the file(s).
+Stage the file(s).
+Make a commit.
 - Use `git init` command to create a new empty repo in the current directory.
 - Use `git clone <path-to-repo-to-clone> <new-repo-name>` to clone the repo into a directory under a different name.
 - Use `git status` command to know what's going on with a repo.